What is a Recession? Complete Guide to Understanding Economic Downturns

 🔍 Key Characteristics of an Economic Recession

 📉 GDP Decline: The primary indicator of a recession is a contraction in GDP, signaling a slowdown in productive activities and services.
-This is a critical measure of a country's economic health.

 👥 Rising Unemployment: During a recession, demand for goods and services decreases, leading companies to cut costs and, often, reduce their workforce.